 Instructions

-- In a small bowl, toss the blueberries with sugar, flour, lemon juice, and salt.
-Transfer the berries to a small baking dish.
+- Prepare the filling: In a small bowl, toss the blueberries with sugar, flour, lemon juice, and salt.
+Transfer to a 4×5-inch or 5×5-inch baking dish.

-- In a separate small bowl, stir together the flour, oats, brown sugar, and vanilla.
-Blend in the butter using a fork and mix until well combined.
+- Make the topping: In another small bowl, mix the flour, oats, brown sugar, and vanilla.
+Cut in the butter with a fork until the mixture is well combined and crumbly.

 Notes